chekirou/International-conflict-prediction/README.md

 # International Conflict Prediction
+This project was part of the BIUM Course at Sorbonne University.
+All the results are only predictions obtained by our models, not actual statistics.

-Applying machine learning and NLP techniques on world leaders' speeches, world bank and arms trade data to predict the new conflicts in the world for the next 5 years.
+Applying machine learning and NLP techniques on world leaders' speeches, world bankto predict the new conflicts in the world for the next 5 years.
 The [report](https://github.com/chekirou/International-conflict-prediction/blob/master/Conflict_Prediction.pdf) is in english and cites all the data sources.
 We used Dataiku and externel anaysis for this project.